Take the Next Step

 If you are a new history major, whether transferring in or starting here at Wright State, you will first meet with the chair of the department for a welcome and a handshake.
 All history majors are assigned a faculty advisor, one of the department’s professors who will guide you through your major program and provide advice regarding careers and graduate study.
 You are strongly encouraged to meet with your advisor at least each semester prior to scheduling your courses.
 Getting to know your advisor and your advisor getting to know you will help when it is time for letters of recommendation or if there is a problem with the university experience and you do not know where to turn for help.

-Below you will find a link to the general course descriptions for History department courses.
+View general course descriptions for history department courses.
 The specific list of classes to be offered in a given semester will be available several months in advance.
-A sample four-year graduation plan is linked below as well.
-More information on the major, minors, and graduate program is available on our Programs page.
+A sample four-year graduation plan is linked on each degree page.
+More information on the major, minors, and graduate program is available on our homepage.

-The Director of Public History, Prof. Drew Swanson, advises all Public History plan students.
-Students meet with the Director to plan their program of study each semester until graduation.
+The Director of Public History, Kathryn Meyer, advises all public history plan students.
+Students meet with the director to plan their program of study each semester until graduation.